 - Scope Changes The Commission will not consider changes to the scope of the project unless the change is minor and has no impact to the project benefits or the scope change increases the benefits of the project.
 The Commission should be notified as soon as a change in project scope has been identified.
 In the case where scope changes are significant, and the project benefits are less, the Commission will evaluate the proposed changes and make a determination to continue funding the project or deleting the project from the program through a formal amendment. - Cost Changes The Competitive Program will not participate in cost increases to the project.
 Any cost increases must be funded from other fund sources.
 If a change in the cost estimate is identified, the Commission should be notified right away in writing, explaining the change and the plan to cover the increase.
-A revised electronic Project Programming Request form identifying the source of funding must also be included. - Schedule Changes Schedule changes to a project will not be considered unless a time extension was approved as specified in Section 23B.
+A revised electronic Project Programming Request form identifying the source of funding must also be included.
+If the fund source(s) is not identified to cover the cost increase, the project will be deleted from the Competitive Program. - Schedule Changes Schedule changes to a project will not be considered unless a time extension was approved as specified in Section 23B.
 For projects programmed in the last year of the Competitive Program, the implementing agency may request by December 1, 2022, to reprogram the project only once with justification.
 In addition to the written notification, the request must include: a cover letter from all the partners that nominated the project; a clear and concise explanation for the request; the extraordinary circumstances that led to the request; consequences if the request is not approved; and an updated electronic Project Programming Request form.

-The Commission may approve the amendment request only if it finds that an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred that justifies the change at the time the 2022 Program is adopted.
+The Commission may approve an amendment request only if an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred to justify the amendment at the time the 2022 Program is adopted.

-Amendment requests must be submitted as soon as an implementing agency has identified a need for one and must include documentation that supports the requested change and its impact on the scope, cost, schedule, and benefits (outputs and outcomes).
-Amendment requests are not guaranteed to receive approval.
+Amendment requests must be submitted as soon as the implementing agency has identified a need for one and must include documentation that supports the requested change and its impact on the scope, cost, schedule, and benefits (outputs and outcomes).